-It’s true that more masculine fragrances are having a moment, but it was Santal 33’s unique and unrivalled freshness that made us ladies realise that life didn’t have to be all vanilla and roses.
-Traditionally masculine, woody notes could work for us too.
+It’s true that more "traditionally" male fragrances are having a moment (although we believe there really is no place for gender in fragrance marketing), but it was Santal 33’s unique and unrivalled freshness that made many realise that life didn’t have to be all vanilla and roses.
+Traditionally masculine, woody notes are beautiful too.
 And so began the whirlwind of Santal 33’s rise to fame.

 Within the span of a few years, everybody who was anybody had a bottle of Santal 33 on their shelf, and you could barely walk down the street without smelling it on at least one cool fashion girl.
 Fast-forward to now, and the Santal 33 obsession isn’t slowing down.
 In fact, as a beauty editor, I’m still getting people message me about it almost weekly.

-Don't be fooled by the name (or colour), this new scent from Tom Ford is far from feminine and powdery.
-It's sharp and fresh with notes of Sichuan pepper and turmeric, and it dries down to a wonderful, ever so slightly floral musk.
+Don't be fooled by the name (or colour), this cult scent scent from Tom Ford is far from sweet and powdery.
+It's sharp, deep but fresh with notes of Sichuan pepper and turmeric, and it dries down to a wonderful, ever so slightly floral musk.

 It might come from the same brand, but AnOther 13 should by no means be confused for its popular older sister Santal 33.
 It has the same fresh musk, but with notes of green citrus and apple, it's cleaner and more invigorating.